vjmabraham/Proj4_Eth-Avax/README.md

 ## Deployment to Testnet

 * I deployed the contract in the Fuji Test Network.
-After deployment, I used[Snowtrace](https://testnet.snowtrace.io/) to check the state of my contract.
+After deployment, I used [Snowtrace](https://testnet.snowtrace.io/) to check the state of my contract.

 ## Compiling and Deploying